Master’s and PhD Degrees in Biomedical Engineering

 What is the application deadline for spring semester?

 The application deadline for spring semester is October 1st, although we strongly recommend you apply as early as possible.
-Supporting material must be received by November 1st to receive an evaluation.
+Complete applications including ALL supportive documentation (GRE, TOEFL information, etc.) must be received by the deadline date for evaluation for admission.

 What is the application deadline for summer semester?

 We do not encourage students to apply for Summer, as there are not many courses offered.
 The application deadline for summer semester is February 1st.
-Supporting materials MUST be received by March 1st to receive an evaluation.
+Complete applications including ALL supportive documentation (GRE, TOEFL information, etc.) must be received by the deadline date for evaluation for admission.

 How do I apply to the Biomedical Engineering Department?